jerrychen017/cellular-measurement/README.md

 3. Click on `Connect`.
 (Please note that there's a limit for the number of connected users)
 4. Touch/click on the canvas and move your ball.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/jerrychen017/cellular-measurement/tags).

 ## Authors

 * **[Jerry Chen](https://github.com/jerrychen017)**